-Active Listening Tips: 5 Tips to Enhance Active Listening in Online Learning
+Active Listening Tips: 5 Tips to Enhance Active Listening Online

 In person, we often take listening for granted as something natural and effortless.
 In a traditional classroom setting, the learner shows they are listening in more concrete ways: whether it’s eye contact with the instructor, spontaneous responses to peer insights, or nodding off towards the end of a lecture, a learner is always sending physical cues about their attentiveness in the classroom.

 The digital classroom comes with its own set of challenges when it comes to active listening, primarily since the devices students learn on often double as the culprits of their distraction.
 Since accountability may become less visible in a digital setting, it becomes even more important for the learner to be engaged with their environment in order to get the most out of their online learning experience.
 As Dorie Clark, adjunct professor at Fuqua School of Business and author of “Entrepreneurial You”, describes:

 “If you’ve been listening in a cursory fashion for years, you might not even realize it, but the information you’re taking in might only be the surface–the tip of the iceberg.”

 Developing listening skills in the digital learning environment has become a vital skill for the learner to master (and for the instructor to facilitate).
 Without it, learners only gain access to the surface level of information.
 Here are 5 ways to enhance learner listening in your online courses: